azulverdosa/tailwind_assessment/README.md

 - Figure out how to change the markers to icons and change the flight icons to plans, and airports to something else.
 - Change the displayed data to map layers so you can show different selected information.
-- Implement an automatic reload to refresh after a certain amount of time and allow the user to set what time intrval that will be.
-This will come with a coundown clock on the screen.
+- Implement an automatic reload to refresh after a certain amount of time and allow the user to set what time interval that will be.
+This will come with a countdown clock on the screen.
 - Display a detailed list of the current flights as well as upcoming scheduled flights.

 As part of these improvements, there are some currently unused components and styling that have been created with the hopes of continuing to build the app.
 These are things such as a button component as well as flight and airport components to display detailed information.